reljicd/push-notifications-algorithm/README.md

-# Komoot Challenge
+# Push Notifications Algorithm

-## About
+## About the Problem

-Backend Engineer (Algorithms)

-Thank you for your application!
-We liked what we have seen so far from you and want to take the next
-step: Inviting you to a small challenge that is quite close to what your tasks would look like.
-Komoot is a platform for outdoor enthusiasts where you can follow your friends and like-minded people to be informed about their latest tours.
-Some have only a few friends on komoot, others follow hundreds of users.
-At the moment every time a tour is uploaded to komoot all followers get a push notification on their mobile.
+Some users have only a few friends, others follow hundreds of users.
+At the moment every time an event by a user is uploaded all followers get a push notification on their mobile.

-We identified that this can lead to a huge amount of notifications for some users.
+This can lead to a huge amount of notifications for some users.
 That’s not acceptable as those users will be annoyed and eventually uninstall the app.
-We came up with the idea of bundling notifications to reduce the amount of notifications we send.
-That means we need to wait a bit to collect notifications until we can send those bundles.
-But we also know how important it is to send notifications as soon as possible: users want to know about the tours of their friends as soon as possible and start to talk about it.
+The idea is to bundle notifications to reduce the amount of notifications to send.
+That means to wait a bit to collect notifications until we can send those bundles.
+But it is also important to send notifications as soon as possible: users want to know about the events of their friends as soon as possible and start to talk about it.

-Our goal is
+The goal is
 * to not send more than 4 notifications a day to a user (should happen only few times)
 * to keep sending delay minimal

-Here is where we need your help to meet these contradictory requirements and find a clever and optimized solution.

 ### Input
-We prepared some sample data in a CSV file that simulates an incoming event stream.
-Every line represents a new tour of a friend of which we want to inform a user.
+Sample data in a CSV file that simulates an incoming event stream.
+Every line represents a new event of a friend of which we want to inform a user.

 ```
 timestamp user_id friend_id friend_name